oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision/ocw-2022-oci9-session63/vision.md

 2. Upload image files into Storage Bucket

 a.
 Switch to OCI Window and click the Bucket Name.

 b.
 Bucket detail window should be visible.
-Click Upload
+Click Upload.

 ![Upload images](images/upload.png " ")